JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/10.standard/docs.md

 ### Footer content

 The first footer module is a joomla core menu module.
 Inside the advanced tab of the menu module in the menu class suffix has these classes added - zen-nav zen-center.
-To add a divider between menu elements add another class zen-nav-divider to the existing two classes.
+To add a divider between menu elements add zen-nav-divider to the existing two classes.

 ![Footer Menu](footer-menu.gif)